Runaway (Kanye West song): Critical response

-Kitty Empire of The Guardian complimented the scope of the track, stating "taking things to the next level is one of hip-hop's great cliches, an achievement that West can comfortably claim.
-Being both a hero and something of a jackass all at the same time?
-That's another thing entirely."
-Rolling Stone writer Rob Sheffield praised the ending of the song, writing that it came up at a point of the song when the song has already "sealed itself in your brain", summarizing that "there’s no way it should work, but it keeps rolling for three more minutes without breaking the spell."
-David Browne of Time stated that the song, much like "Lost in the World", feature "shimmering soundscapes that pinpoint a common ground between the hardness of hip-hop and the sweetness of indie rock."
+Kitty Empire of The Guardian complimented the song's scale and ambition, noting that "taking things to the next level" is a common cliché in hip-hop, but is one that West consistently fulfills.
+She suggested that West is able to occupy a complicated space where he can be seen as both a hero and, at times, a "jackass", representing an unusual combination that defines his artistic persona.
+Rob Sheffield of Rolling Stone praised the song's extended conclusion, explaining that it arrives after the song has already sealed itself in the listener's mind.
+He wrote that it "shouldn't work", yet continues for several minutes without "breaking the spell."
+David Browne of Time compared the song's production, along with "Lost in the World", to shimmering soundscapes that bridge the gap "between the hardness of hip-hop and the sweetness of indie rock", emphasizing its genre-blending qualities.

-HipHopDX writer complimented the track, calling it an "anthem", writing that it contained some of West's simplest and most melodic production.
-AbsolutePunk's Drew Beringer reported that track embodied the "electronic melancholy of 808s & Heartbreak" and cited the song as an example of the grandiose song composition featured on the album.
-Andrew Barber of Complex called the song a "centerpiece", describing it as "Kanye’s toast to all the douchebags, assholes and scumbags resonated with even the biggest Kanye haters, putting the Louis Vuitton Don back in the world’s good graces."
-Kyle Anderson of MTV News proposed that the song was the best single of West's career, writing "but there's something about 'Runaway' that makes it feel just a little bit more special, like it could really end up in the pantheon of great hip-hop moments".
+HipHopDX writer complimented "Runaway", calling it an "anthem" and writing that it contained some of West's simplest and most melodic production.
+Andrew Barber of Complex called the song a "centerpiece", describing it as "Kanye's toast to all the douchebags, assholes and scumbags resonated with even the biggest Kanye haters, putting the Louis Vuitton Don back in the world's good graces."
+Kyle Anderson of MTV News proposed that the song was the best single of West's career, writing that there is something about "Runaway" that makes it feel significant, with the potential to be remembered among hip-hop's defining moments.